metacreek/springboard/README.md

 The project adapts a Bert-based model to be used for classification of text from dozens of publicans.
 It was built using both AWS and Google Cloud.

-For an description of the capstone project, click [here](https://github.com/metacreek/springboard/tree/master/CAPSTONE.md).
+For a description of the capstone project, click [here](https://github.com/metacreek/springboard/tree/master/CAPSTONE.md).

 * [airflow](https://github.com/metacreek/springboard/tree/master/airflow) contains code to use with Google Cloud Composer, which is a hosted version of Apache Airflow.
 This code manages the running of data wrangling, and